Skip to main content

 2. Body was JSON-parsed before HMAC.
 You must hash the raw bytes of the request body, not the re-stringified JSON.
 Different JSON serializers normalize whitespace differently and produce different signatures.

-3. Timestamp outside the ±5-minute replay window.
+3. Timestamp outside the replay window.
+Reject if more than 5 min in the past or 30 sec in the future.
 Check your server clock against NTP.

 Diagnose with: